-- 7.1.6.1 The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following: - A. Any 4 or all of the above
+7.1.6.1 - The institution's initiatives to preserve and improve the environment and harness energy are confirmed through the following:

 - 1. Green audit

 - 2. Energy audit

-- 3. Environment audit
+- 3.Environment audit

 - 4. Clean and green campus recognitions/awards

 - 5. Beyond the campus environmental promotional activities

-File Description Documents Reports on environment and energy audits submitted by the auditing agency View File Certification by the auditing agency No File Uploaded Certificates of the awards received View File Any other relevant information View File
+File Description Documents Reports on environment and energy audits submitted by the auditing agency View File Certification by the auditing agency No File Uploaded Certificates of the awards received No File Uploaded Any other relevant information View File